lzwjava/lzwjava.github.io/_drafts/2025-08-02-python-java-ai-en.md

 Could we one day we write some AI agents, and then these agents help create entire TikTok, including its lots of microservices and big iOS or Android projects?

+If AI is so powerful, what should we do today?
+Probably nothing, as what we do today will be easily to implement with the AI.
+In 2025, our 1 years' work with the help of AI probably can be done by 1 month in 2030's AI ability.

+This brings our essance question?
+What's our life purpose?
+What's all this about?
+How to live out a good life?

+AI is comming out like other technologies to bring us freedom.
+But that it seems everyone is busy like a machine in this capital society.

+Come back to the topic.
+So python can help write java code too.
+You can use python to get the context for the writing code and let Copilt to write for you to do it right at the first shot.